-On June 20, 2014, the Massachusetts Attorney General (MA AG) published disclosure and business practice regulations applicable to proprietary schools operating in or recruiting from Massachusetts or providing services to residents of that state.
+On June 20, 2014, the Massachusetts Attorney General (MAAG) published new disclosure and business practice regulations applicable to proprietary schools operating in or recruiting from Massachusetts or providing services to residents of that state.
 Historically, state attorneys general have been involved in the enforcement of certain regulations, but not in the promulgation of new regulations.
-As published, the regulations were effective immediately.
-The disclosure obligations include, among other information, graduation, loan non-payment and placement data requirements that are uniquely defined by the MA AG and differ from data and calculation requirements historically applied to our schools by other regulating agencies and our accreditor.
-In addition to required disclosures, the regulations also require various business practice changes including, among other items, a 72-hour waiting period between disclosing required data to a prospective student and entering into an enrollment agreement with that student as well as significant limitations on contact between our admissions representatives and prospective students.
-We believe that we have made good faith efforts to comply with these disclosure requirements.
+As published, the new regulations were effective immediately.
+The new disclosure obligations include, among other information, graduation, loan non-payment and placement data requirements that are uniquely defined by the MA AG and differ from data and calculation requirements historically applied to our schools by other regulating agencies and our accreditor.
+In addition to required disclosures, the new regulations also require various business practice changes including, among other items, a 72-hour waiting period between disclosing required data to a prospective students and entering into an enrollment agreement with that student as well as significant limitations on contact between our admissions representatives and prospective students.
+We have initiated company-wide ongoing efforts to comply with the new disclosure requirements and believe that we have made good faith efforts to comply with the immediately effective regulations.
 These regulations have resulted in substantial changes to our recruiting operations in the New England region and to our Norwood, Massachusetts campus.
-We continue to experience increases in our cost of doing business and pressure on the number of inquiries compared to the number of student applications.
+We have experienced slight increases in our cost of doing business, and we have seen early indications of pressure on the number of inquiries compared to the number of student applications; however, the ultimate impact to our operations is currently unknown.